fedspendingtransparency/data-act-broker-backend/README.md

 }
 ```

 `credentials.json` contains users and passwords that the Broker uses to authenticate sessions.
-This file will be removed in later versions of the broker when user authenticatation is done with a database.
+This file will be removed in later versions of the broker when user authentication is done with a database.
 The file has the following format, where any number of users can be added.

 ```json
 {